How we can help your business makes its money transfers

 What are some major industries in Spain?

 Spain is a hub for imports and exports – Valencia is the busiest port in the Mediterranean and the fifth-busiest in Europe.
 Fossil fuels, chemicals, machinery and consumer goods are imported from across the world, primarily from Germany, France and China.
-The key exports reflect the diversity of industry in Spain and include pharmaceuticals, automobiles, wine, citrus fruits and other agricultural goods.
+The key exports reflect the diversity of industry here and include pharmaceuticals, automobiles, wine, citrus fruits and other agricultural goods.

 If you’re looking for an opportunity to grow a tourism business in Spain, you’ll benefit from a ready-made market.
 More than 75 million tourists visit the country each year and it is the world’s third most popular tourist destination.
-If you’re starting a tourism business in Spain, you’ll also benefit from the fact that the World Tourism Organization HQ is located in Spain, providing a great opportunity to build your business with a strong and well-connected network.
+If you’re starting a tourism business in Spain, you’ll also benefit from the fact that the World Tourism Organization HQ is located here, providing a great opportunity to build your business with a strong and well-connected network.

-While one of the biggest industries in Spain, tourism isn’t the only option is you’re looking to start a business there.
+While one of the biggest industries here, tourism isn’t the only option is you’re looking to start a business there.
 Automobiles and pharmaceuticals are among the leading exports in Spain; the country is the second-largest car manufacturer with 2.8m units a year and the pharmaceutical market is valued at USD25 billion.
 Energy is also a growing industry in Spain; the country has invested heavily in renewables and while only 3% of the electricity produced is currently exported, this is an area that looks set to grow.